Smiling trio at camp sign on Kili

 Luxury operators also sometimes carry extra oxygen – one oxygen tank per person.
 This sounds good, but it simply isn't necessary to be honest.

-Sales agents versus operators
+Sales agents versus tour operators

 Finally, we want to also point out that there's a difference between sales agents and tour operators.
 There are some Kilimanjaro websites where you're dealing with sales agents only – not the people who will actually accompany you up the mountain.
 Sales agents usually liaise with a local tour operator (often a budget one) and add their margin on top.